danielfoxp2/phone_billing/api_documentation.md

 **postback_url** | The URL that PhoneBilling will call to send the result of processing the call records informed.
 **call_records** | A list of call records to be persisted.

+### Tip

+If don't have your own postback url then you can use the webhook service.
+Go to the page https://webhook.site/ create a new url and use it as your postback url.
+Doing so you will be able to see the response of call records service.

 ### Response example

 The call records insert processing is done asynchronously, because of it the response is split in two phases: